CUPS and Network Slicing In A 5G Network

 Let's first understand CUPS

 CUPS stands for Control and User Plane Separation.
-In legacy mobile network, Control Plane and User Plane were tightly coupled, leading to limitations in scaling.
+In a legacy mobile network, Control Plane and User Plane were tightly coupled, leading to limitations in scaling.

 Control Plane handles Signalling, Session Management, Policy enforcement, and Mobility.